 Gain Staging is a significant part of the record, mixing and mastering process.
 It is even more critical in the digital world than the analog because digital is much less forgiving.
 My general rule of thumb is to have my meters peak at -18 DB.
 By keeping your levels around -18 DB you not only avoid distorting your mix bus but also avoid pushing your plugins into distortion.
 Many of the plugins we use are recreations of vintage analog gear.
 You must go into these plugins at the proper level in order for them to work correctly.

 In the video below I go over how to properly gain structure in Studio One.
 However, the techniques can be applied to any DAW.
-Hope you find this helpful and if you would like a copy of my Template you can pick it up here!
+Hope you find this helpful and if you would like a copy of my Template you can purchase below!

 Hey, it’s Matty with mixandmastermysong.com.
 Today I’m going to go over gain structuring in PreSonus studio one.
 I’m not going to get very technical with it.
 About 0 DB versus 0 DBFS, and all that.
 You can read about that online.
 I’m just going to show you what I do, which to me is more important as far as learning how this all works, as opposed to reading about it.